 The worry of overspending at Christmas can be overwhelming.
-Christmas expenses mount up, and soon get out of control, putting huge amounts of strain on families during the run-up to the holiday season.
+Christmas expenses mount up and soon spiral out of control, putting huge amounts of strain on families during the run-up to the holiday season.
 Imagine how good it would feel to be credit card debt-free this Christmas!
-If you haven’t already got a Christmas budget, now is the time to roll your sleeves up and start budgeting for Christmas!
+If you haven’t already got a Christmas budget, now is the time to grit your teeth, roll your sleeves up and start thinking about budgeting for Christmas!
 Don’t be scared.
 Having a debt-free Christmas is easier than you think.
 You can do this!

 Whilst in 2017

 - £475 on gifts

 - £89 on Christmas travel

 - £829, the total for just one day!

 It’s crazy money, and as consumerism rises and the pressure for mums to spend extra money to keep up with the

 Jonesesincreases, we need a way to curb our excess and stop spending money on stuff we don’t need!

 To instantly give your bank account the ultimate workout it deserves, read this simple post packed full of magical tips to help you spend less this Christmas!

 Time needed: 45 minutes.